NathanGrenier/SOEN-321/README.md

 This repository provides tools and notebooks for researching adversarial steganographic attacks on Large Language Models (LLMs).
 The project includes:

-- Python scripts for testing LLM APIs with steganographic prompts
-- Jupyter notebooks for interactive experimentation
+- Jupyter notebooks for interactive experimentation and analysis
 - Sample research papers for testing
 - Support for multiple LLM providers (Google, )